realTristan/micronet/README.md

 Welcome to micronet!

 ### What is micronet?
-Micronet is a `PyTorch` syntax inspired neural network architecture python library!
+Micronet is a `PyTorch` syntax inspired neural network python library!
 Andrej Karpathy's `micrograd` inspired the actual creation of this library.
 His video `The spelled-out intro to neural networks and backpropagation: building micrograd` really helped me grasp the concepts of neural networks, allowing me to build `micronet` on my own!